Alluxio/alluxio/docs/en/api/POSIX-API.md

 ## Configuration

+Alluxio FUSE can be launched and ran without extra configuration for basic workloads.
+This section lists configuration suggestions to improve the performance and stability of training workloads which involve much smaller files and have much higher concurrency.

 ### General Training Configuration

-The following configurations are validated in training production workloads to help improve the training performance or system efficiency.
+The following configurations are validated in training production workloads to help improve the training performance and/or system efficiency.
 Add the configuration before starting the corresponding services (Master/Worker/Fuse process).

 `<ALLUXIO_HOME>/conf/alluxio-env.sh`: